 Jill Castle, pediatric nutrition expert, recommends parents talk to children with some questions like: “It seems like you might be hungry after meals, want to talk about it?” or “are there foods you really love that we aren’t having?”

-“Make it clear that it’s your responsibility to make sure everyone in the family is happy,” she says.
+“Make it clear that it’s your responsibility to make sure everyone in the family is happy,” she said.
 “Of course, if your child expresses that she wants chocolate all day long then you have an opportunity to discuss how your family eats and your food philosophy.”

 Another key factor is children learn to see food the same way their parents do, which may not always be healthy.
 Research shows that parents who eat for emotional reasons, feel out of control with eating (called disinhibition) and worry about weight (their own and their child’s), not only are more likely to utilize controlling feeding practices but tend to have children with similar issues.